 Two images; on the left, a bowl filled with butter is surrounded by ingredients on a white and grey table.
 On the right, the bowl is filled with dough.

-You’ll start by whisking together the flour, cornstarch, salt, nutmeg, and cinnamon.
-Then, you’ll cream the butter and powdered sugar until it is pale and fluffy.
-It will kind of resemble buttercream!
-Add the vanilla extract and eggnog.
+Start by whisking together the flour, cornstarch, salt, nutmeg, and cinnamon.
+Then, cream the butter and powdered sugar until it is pale and fluffy.
+Add the vanilla & eggnog.
+Mix in the dry ingredients until the dough comes together.
+It’ll be a little sticky.

 Two images; on the left, two discs of dough are placed on a grey table surrounded by baking tools.
 On the right, a woman's hands roll the dough.